gokulpulikkal/NewsLetters/README.md

-# NewsLetters - Automated News Aggregation System
+# NewsLetters - Automated AI News Aggregation System

 ## Project Overview
 NewsLetters is an automated news aggregation system that transforms daily newsletter emails into a structured, categorized news feed.
 The system combines Gmail automation, AI-powered content analysis, and a mobile app interface for seamless news consumption.